hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Size...
 Size...
 That word resonates inside Roland's head.
 He senses he is being fooled, pushed to the edge of sanity.
-That headache doesn't let him think with clarity, it's not helping at all.
+That headache doesn't let him think with clarity.
 Some enemies don't have weapons, but words.
 And words are sometimes deadlier.
+Worse than poison.

 Bullshit, you are a charlatan, that's what you are.
 Enough of this! — says irritated.
 I want to hear no more.